If you’re experiencing the sudden onset of the following, head to the nearest emergency room:

 What are the different types of amputation?

 Amputation is divided into two groups, minor and major amputation.
 Minor amputations are limited to the foot-area, such as the toes and the forefoot.
 These types of amputations are less morbid and easier to recover from.
 Major amputations involve the entire leg, either above or below the knee, or in extreme cases at the level of the hip.
-These amputations are those we aim to avoid through multiple techniques at the Limb Salvage Center at Jackson Memorial Hospital.
+These amputations are those we aim to avoid through multiple techniques.

 What is the difference between a nerve block and an amputation?